rafet2005/Functional-annotation-of-regulatory-elements-in-rainbow-trout/README.md

 # The following parameters were used for macs2
   -n: name string
   -g: genome size as 2341688614
-  --keep-dup, '3': this is an arbitrary numbe, and we select to keep three
+  --keep-dup, '3': this is an arbitrary number, and we select to keep three
   --extsize, '200': extend reads in 5'->3' direction to 200 bp
   -B: store the fragment pileup, control lambda in bedGraph files --SPMR